Theresa Mah

-Theresa Mah is a Democratic member of the Illinois House of Representatives who has represented the 2nd district since January 2017.
+Theresa Mah is a Democratic member of the Illinois House of Representatives who has represented the 24th district since 2023.
+She previously represented the 2nd district since January 2017 until being redistricted into the 24th district.

 Mah was the first Asian American elected to the Illinois General Assembly.
 Mah is a co-chair of the Illinois House's Progressive Caucus.

 Early life, education, and career

-Mah was born in Chinatown, San Francisco.
+Mah was born in Chinatown in San Francisco, California.
 She earned a B.A. in history from the University of California, Berkeley in 1991 and a Ph.D. in history from the University of Chicago in 1999.
 She has stated that her father's experience of being a "paper son" motivated her interest in studying Asian American history.
 Her dissertation was entitled "Buying into the Middle Class: Residential Segregation and Racial Formation in the United States, 1920–1964."
 She worked as an assistant professor at Bowling Green State University for six years.

 She returned to Chicago in 2006 to work for the Illinois Coalition for Immigrant and Refugee Rights, and later worked for the Coalition for a Better Chinese American Community.
 During her time in the latter organization, she worked to ensure that the Chinese American population on Chicago's South Side was covered by one electoral district during the redistricting process.
 She also served as an advisor to Governor Pat Quinn.

 Illinois State Representative (2017-present)

 Elections

 In 2016, Mah ran as a Democrat for the Illinois House of Representatives' 2nd district seat, which was open due to incumbent Edward Acevedo's retirement.
 In the Democratic primary election, she defeated Alex Acevedo, the incumbent's son, with 51.25% of the vote.
 She ran unopposed in the general election, and won re-election in both 2018 and 2020.
+In 2022, following redistricting, she was re-elected as the representative for the 24th district.